serkan-aicb/ET3X/IMPLEMENTATION_SUMMARY.md

 5. The system will validate usernames and either:
    - Create the task and assignments if all usernames are valid
    - Show an error with invalid usernames if any don't exist

+## Troubleshooting

+If you encounter database errors:
+1. Check that the latest SQL script has been applied to your database
+2. Verify that all required columns exist in the task_assignments table
+3. Ensure the pgcrypto extension is enabled in your database